mitchharpur/openshift-console-debugging/docs/debugging/README.md

 ## Debuggers

-A **debugger** works by taking control of the execution of a process.
-The process being debugged could be an already running process or it could be one that is started by the debugger.
+A **debugger** operates by taking control of the execution and inspection of a process.
+The process being debugged could be an already running process or it could be one that is started by the debugger itself.
 The mechanism used to take control of a process for debugging relies on system level calls.
 For more detail on how this works on a linux based machine, the following article outlines this for linux in more detail:
 [How debuggers really work](https://opensource.com/article/18/1/how-debuggers-really-work)

 ### Debuggee